In-water Intervention Strategy

 Limited Supporting Field Data

-Ultraviolet (UV) exposure is an advanced oxidation technique that is used most commonly with other technologies in large facilities to disinfect treated water.
-UV exposure works by transferring electromagnetic energy from a UV source (bulb) to inactivate organism DNA, thereby eliminating reproduction and growth.
+Ultraviolet (UV) exposure is an advanced oxidation technique that is used most commonly to disinfect treated water in process-level treatments where this is a more established technique.
+UV exposure works by transferring electromagnetic energy from a UV bulb to stop organisms from reproducing by inactivating their DNA.
 UV-C light is typically used in treatment processes due to its short wavelength (190–280 nm).
 This type of UV light is highly energetic and has strong mutagenic effects on the DNA of most organisms (Pattanaik, Schumann, and Karsten 2007).
 UV exposure has been experimentally shown to oxidize microcystins and cylindrospermopsin but at extremely high doses that are not feasible for an in-field application (USEPA 2019).
-It has been shown to be effective at oxidizing cyanotoxins in production-scale treatment operations when used in tandem with a catalyst, such as hydrogen peroxide (Afzal et al. 2010).
+UV exposure has been shown to be effective at oxidizing cyanotoxins in production-scale treatment operations when used in tandem with a catalyst, such as hydrogen peroxide (Afzal et al. 2010).

 Using UV light to control HCBs in surface waters is not an established technique.
 Some studies have shown experimentally that UV exposure can inhibit HCB growth (Alam et al. 2001, Sakai et al. 2007).
 While Alam et al. (2001) reported that boats equipped with UV lamps were used in several eutrophic lakes in Japan to control algal growth, detailed reports of field data could not be found.
 Currently, this approach is considered limited due to a lack of validated field applications specifically for HCBs.
 An alternative application strategy is the deployment of boats with UV lamps to stunt the growth of an active bloom.
 As reported indirectly in Alam et al. (2001), boats with UV lamps show some feasibility for smaller, shallow lakes.
 This approach has been piloted in Lake Tahoe to control invasive weeds (Tahoe Resource Conservation District 2018).